Disclosure: This post may contain affiliate links, which means I may earn a commission if you click on the link and make a purchase.

 Cannelloni consists of fresh pasta rolled into sheets and then cut into squares.
 Those squares are filled with ricotta and spinach and rolled up.
 Then it’s layered with a white bechamel sauce, tomato sauce and baked with cheese until bubbly and delicious.
+Serve it with Tiramisu for the ultimate Italian dinner.

 What Is The Difference Between Cannelloni And Manicotti